 The property tax code requires that the Property Tax Assistance Division of Texas Comptroller Office conduct an internal ratio study in each appraisal district biannually to determine the degree of uniformity of and the median level of appraisal with each major property category in each school district.
 The districts values must be within the 5% margin of the state's ratio study in order for the Comptroller to certify local value to the Commissioner of Education for school funding.
-For 2014, School District in the boundaries of Kleberg County received certified local value all school districts with the exception of Kingsville I.S.D.
-A property value study was done in 2015 for Kingsville I.S.D.
-Results for the 2015 Value Study determined that Kleberg Count Appraisal District was in compliance with the comptroller's required performance guidelines.
-The appraisal district's next full property value study will be performed in 2016.
+For 2017, School District in the boundaries of Kleberg County received certified local value in all school districts

-2016 Protest Data
+2017 Protest Data

-The Property Tax Code requires the Appraisal District to send a letter form Notice of Appraised Value for properties:
+The Property Tax Code requires the Appraisal District to send a letter formed Notice of Appraised Value for properties: